 Why Are E-Scoops Ideal For Early Stages Of Vision Loss?

 Patients with early stages of macular degeneration will begin to experience vision loss in the center of their vision.
 This is due to a high concentration of cones in the macula, which begin to degenerate and cause a blurry/dull/black hole in their central vision.

 Unlike the macula, the side of the macula does not have so many cones, and by shifting the image from the highly damaged center of the macula to the less damaged periphery, the patient is left with better visual acuity.

 How Long Do E-Scoop Glasses Last?

 E-Scoop glasses are designed with the highest manufacturing standards and they feature scratch resistance and no-fade technology.
-Designed by leading experts in optical lens design for low vision, E-Scoop glasses have been used with great success with our patients from Denver, Colorado Springs, Fort Collins, and Boulder.
+Designed by leading experts in optical lens design for low vision, E-Scoop glasses have been used with great success with our patients from Denver, McCook, Colorado Springs, and .

 As a member of the International Academy Of Low Vision Specialists, the premier low vision organization in the world, our low vision doctor works with only the most effective and high quality low vision aids such as E-Scoop glasses.

 E-Scoop Glasses And Driving

 E-Scoop glasses may be the perfect option for someone who wants to drive but their vision is not meeting the requirements to pass DMV.
 Unlike bioptic telescopes, which are recommended for many low vision patients who are looking to drive, E-Scoops are for patients who do not require a big improvement in their vision in order to drive.